Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 - Modulation must be either ASK or FSK
 - Baud rate must be entered
 - Deviation must be entered for FSK
-- If repeats are set to 0 replay will be continuous
+- If repeats are set to 0 replay will be continuous (playlist will only repeat a 0 signal 4 times, for obvious reasons)
 - Preamble is Optional
 - Data should be entered in hex